Skip to main content

 Presentation Format

-• Oral Presentations: 20 minutes + 10 minutes Q&A
+• Oral Presentations: 20 minute talk + 10 minutes Q&A

 • Workshops: 60 minutes duration